-There is a lot of advice on the internet for law students about how to email a law teacher.
-In a recent post, Inside Higher Ed collects some of the most popular advice for students that is has published over the last 5 years.
+There is a lot of advice on the internet for students about emailing a professor.
+In a recent post, Inside Higher Ed collects some of the most popular advice for students that it has published over the last 5 years.
 Generally, the guidance has come from teachers with a subtext of personal disappointment or even anger.
 Tweets about answering student emails at odd times with little or no context abound.
 I agree it can sometimes be a bit frustrating.
 But, let’s put aside the personal angst.
 There is an argument that it’s not just about communications about a specific unit.
 For emerging lawyers and professionals, emailing a law teacher is a professional skill that is teachable.

 One-on-one communication: Part of every professional’s toolkit

-Whether a law student is thinking about going into practice or joining another profession, interpersonal communication is a fundamental skill.
+Whether a law student is thinking about going into practice or joining another profession, interpersonal communication is fundamental.
 That might be with clients, counsel, other lawyers or even within the office.

-At one end of the spectrum, the argument over clear language in legal writing is the proverbial dead horse.
+The argument over clear language in legal writing is the proverbial dead horse at one end of the spectrum.
 The days of ‘heretofore’ and ‘aforementioned’ have long gone (or at least we hope they have).
 At the other end of the spectrum, some of the efficient informality of SMS has spilt over into emails *SMH*.

 Clear communication is central to improving things like accessibility and efficiency in the administration of justice.
 Simple communication means that the purpose and intention of legal writing are quickly understood and acted on.